Arithmetic hyperbolicity and a stacky Chevalley-Weil theorem: Arithmetic hyperbolicity

 \begin{remark} Note that $\mathbb{Z}$ acts on $\mathbb{A}^1_k$ via translation.
 Since the action is free, the algebraic stack $X=[\mathbb{A}^1/\mathbb{Z}]$ is an algebraic space.
 Note that $X$ is of finite type over $\mathbb{C}$.
 However, by \cite[Tag~06Q2]{stacks-project}, the stack $X$ is not finitely presented over $\CC$, as its diagonal is not quasi-compact.
 However, note that a finite type algebraic stack over $\CC$ with affine diagonal (or quasi-compact diagonal) is in fact finitely presented (by definition) over $\CC$.
 Thus, the distinction between finite type and finitely presented only appears when the stack in question is ``highly'' non-separated. \end{remark}

-\begin{example} A smooth proper connected curve of genus $g$ is arithmetically hyperbolic over $k$ if and only if $g \geq 2$. \end{example}
+\begin{example}[Faltings] In \cite{Faltings2} Faltings proved Mordell's conjecture which says that a smooth proper geometrically connected curve $C$ of genus at least two over a number field $K$ has only finitely many $K$-rational points.
+In \cite{FaltingsComplements} he also proved the more general statement that a smooth proper connected curve of genus $g$ is arithmetically hyperbolic over $k$ if and only if $g \geq 2$. \end{example}

-\begin{example} Let $g\geq 2$ be an integer.
-Let $\mathcal{M}_g$ be the finite type separated Deligne--Mumford algebraic stack of smooth proper curves of genus $g$ over $\ZZ$.
-Then $\mathcal{M}_{g,k}$ is arithmetically hyperbolic over $k$. \end{example}
+\begin{example}[Faltings] Let $g\geq 2$ be an integer.
+Let $\mathcal{M}_g$ be the finite type separated Deligne--Mumford stack of smooth proper curves of genus $g$ over $\ZZ$.
+Then $\mathcal{M}_{g,k}$ is arithmetically hyperbolic over $k$.
+This is a reformulation of Faltings's celebrated finiteness theorem (\emph{formerly} Shafarevich's conjecture) for genus $g$ curves over a number field $K$ with good reduction outside a given finite set of finite places of $K$. \end{example}

-\begin{remark} Let $A$ be an abelian variety over $\mathbb{C}$, and let $X\subset A$ be a closed subvariety.
-Then $X$ is arithmetically hyperbolic over $\mathbb{C}$ if and only if $X$ is does not contain a translate of an abelian subvariety of $A$.
+\begin{remark}[Faltings] Let $A$ be an abelian variety over $\mathbb{C}$, and let $X\subset A$ be a closed subvariety.
+Then $X$ is arithmetically hyperbolic over $\mathbb{C}$ if and only if $X$ does not contain a translate of a positive-dimensional abelian subvariety of $A$.
 This is a consequence of Faltings's theorem \cite{FaltingsLang}.
-Generalizations to subvarieties of semi-abelian varieties were obtained by Vojta \cite{Vojta1, Vojta2}, and applications of these results to certain ball quotients were given by Yeung \cite{Yeung}.
+Generalizations to subvarieties of semi-abelian varieties were obtained by Vojta \cite{Vojta1, Vojta2}.
 Non-trivial affine examples of arithmetically hyperbolic varieties are given in \cite{Autissier1, Autissier2, CLZ, CorZanAnnals, FaltingsLang, Levin, VojtaSub}. \end{remark}